GloryOfNight/udp-relay/README.md

 # UDP Relay
-Simple UDP relay that relays packets between two peers.
+Simple UDP packet relay that relays packets between two peers.

-Sometimes there is a need to make a connection between two peers that are behind NAT.
-Inspired by [TURN](https://datatracker.ietf.org/doc/html/rfc8656), but unlike TURN, this relay is simplified and intended only to relay UDP packets between two peers.

-For peers to communicate through this relay, clients are only required to send a handshake packet with the same guid (128-bit) value.
-The relay will create a mapping for these clients and start relaying packets between them.
+Allows client peers anonymously connect with each other, should they known common relay address and 128-bit guid value.

+Relay doesn't wrap packets in data-types, it uses handshake process to identify clients and establish channel between them.

-It's recommended to modify the relay code to better suit your specific needs, such as changing the default handshake packet.
-There are also a few security concerns; if security is important to you, you may want to address them.
+It's recommended to modify the relay to tailor for your specific handshake process.

-This relay cannot have more than two peers within a single mapping.
-The relay uses ip:port to identify mapped addresses.
+Relay doesn't support more then 2 clients per channel.
+Multiple relay instances may solve that for you.

+Relay automatically closes established channels after certain period of no communication between peers has passed.

 This project is single-threaded by design.